Miccighel/Crowd_Frame/README.md

 ### `result/Data`

-The `Data` folder stores a per‑worker snapshot of everything the system recorded.
+The `Data` folder stores a per-worker snapshot of everything the system recorded.
 Each worker has a JSON file whose **top level is an array**.
 The download script adds **one object per batch** the worker participated in.
 The `source_*` attributes reference the originating DynamoDB tables and the local source path.